iszczesniak/cpp/memory/index.md

 `front`) of containers (e.g., `std::vector`) return references to dynamically-allocated data.

-The example below shows how to return a result by value and by reference.
-On a modern system with a modern compiler, a result returned by value is not copied.
-To see the legacy C++ behviour, compile the example with the flag `-fno-elide-constructors -std=c++14`.
-Where and why are objects copied?
-That depends on the function call convention, constructor elision, and return value optimization.
+The example below shows how to return a result either by value or by reference.

 ```cpp
 {% include_relative return.cc %}